ryandeussing/jimhopper/_the-brain/key-brain-circuitries.md

 ![](/uploads/versions/default_circuitry---x----400-330x---.jpg)

-The brain’s 'default mode network' (or circuitry) has been mapped.
+The brain’s default mode circuitry (or network) has been mapped.
 While there are technical obstacles to measuring small bouts of seeking circuitry activity during mind wandering, researchers have shown connections between the default mode and seeking circuitries.

 And as noted above, we don't need brain research to know this: when we (mindfully) observe our own daydreams, memories and plans – our default mode activity, that is – we see how much they revolve around seeking and experiencing 'rewards' in our imaginations.
 Future yummy meals, fun weekends, vacations.
 Future achievements, praise, vindications.